stjudecloud/docs/docs/glossary.md

 ### Data Access Unit

 A St. Jude Cloud **Data Access Unit (DAU)** is a grouping of data that typically corresponds to a project, study, or dataset generated at the same time at the same institution.
 Each DAU has its own governing body of researchers, the [Data Access Committee](#data-access-committee), who preside over the data and who may grant or deny access.
 We currently have 5 DAUs: Pediatric Cancer Genome Project (PCGP), St. Jude Lifetime Cohort Study (SJLIFE), Genomes for Kids (G4K) and Clinical Genomics, Sickle Cell Genome Project (SGP), and Childhood Cancer Survivor Study (CCSS).
-For a brief description of each DAU please see the respective [Schedule 1](./citing-stjude-cloud.md#dataset-reference-table).
+See below for a brief description of each DAU.
+For a more detailed description please see the respective [Schedule 1(s)](./citing-stjude-cloud.md#dataset-reference-table).

+#### Pediatric Cancer Genome Project (PCGP)
+The Pediatric Cancer Genome Project is a collaboration between St. Jude Children's Research Hospital and the McDonnell Genome Institute at Washington University School of Medicine focused on discovering the genetic origins of pediatric cancer.
+This is a paired-tumor normal dataset of over 600 pediatric cancer patients.

+#### St. Jude Lifetime (SJLIFE)
+St. Jude Lifetime (SJLIFE) is a longevity study from St. Jude Children's Research Hospital that aims to identify all inherited genome sequence and structural variants influencing the development of childhood cancer and occurrence of long-term adverse outcomes associated with cancer and cancer-related therapy.
+This dataset contains unpaired germline samples and does not contain tumor samples.

+#### Clinical Genomics (Clinical Pilot and G4K)
+Clinical Genomics is a cohort from St. Jude Children's Research Hospital, comprised of two studies: Clinical Pilot and Genomes4Kids.
+Clinical Pilot is a smaller, pilot study generated to asses the validity and accuracy of moving forward with the G4K study.
+These studies aim to identify all inherited and tumor-acquired (somatic) genome sequence and structural variants influencing the development and behavior of childhood tumors.
+These are both paired tumor-normal datasets.

+#### Sickle Cell Genome Project (SGP)
+The Sickle Cell Genome Project (SGP) is a collaboration between St. Jude Children’s Research Hospital and Baylor College of Medicine focused on identifying genetic modifiers that contribute to various health complications in SCD patients.
+Additional objectives include, but are not limited to, developing accurate methods to characterize germline structural variants in highly homologous globin locus and blood typing.
+SGP is a germline-only dataset of SCD patients from birth to young adulthood.

+#### Childhood Cancer Survivor Study (CCSS)
+CCSS is a multi-institutional, multi-disciplinary, NCI-funded collaborative resource established to evaluate long-term outcomes among survivors of childhood cancer.
+It is a retrospective cohort consisting of >24,000 five-year survivors of childhood cancer who were diagnosed between 1970-1999 at one of 31 participating centers in the U.S. and Canada.
+The primary purpose of this sequencing of CCSS participants is to identify all inherited genome sequence and structural variants influencing the development of childhood cancer and occurrence of long-term adverse outcomes associated with cancer and cancer-related therapy.
+This dataset contains unpaired germline samples and does not contain tumor samples.

 !!! warning "Potential Bacterial Contamination"